Japan at the 2016 Summer Paralympics: Wheelchair tennis

-Shingo Kunieda is expected to represent Japan in wheelchair tennis.
+Shingo Kunieda represented Japan in wheelchair tennis.
 He would go to Rio as the defending 2008 and 2012 Paralympic gold medalist.
 Shingo Kunieda, Takuya Miki, Satoshi Saida, Takashi Sanada all qualified in the men's singles event via the standard qualification route.
 Japan qualified three players in the women's singles event.
 Kanako Domori, Yui Kamiji and Miho Nijo all qualified via the standard qualification route.